 When a person has capacity, a clinician may withhold or withdraw treatment they consider is futile or non-beneficial.

 Generally, when a person does not have capacity, it will also be lawful for such treatment to be withheld or withdrawn.
 However, the law in Queensland is different.
-For further information, visit the Queensland Stopping Treatment webpage.
+For further information, visit the Queensland Treatment Decisions webpage.

 Can a person or their substitute decision-maker demand treatment be given, even if a clinician believes that the treatment would be futile or non-beneficial?